5/8/2025

 Interim CEO

 Yeah, the occupancy is higher than ours.
-We are moving in the right direction, with accelerated speed, and if you look at Sato's Q1 occupancy and compare it to the Q4 occupancy, it's down by 50 basis points.
-So in that sense, we are moving in the other direction.
-Yes, the fact is that the occupancy is still higher than ours, but now we are moving in different directions, and I'm extremely pleased with the outcome of what we have achieved in terms of improving occupancy in our case.
+We are moving in the right direction, we accelerated the speed, and if you look, SATUR's Q1 occupancy and compare it to the Q4 occupancy, it's down by 50 basis points.
+So in that sense, we are moving in other direction.
+Yes, the fact is that the occupancy is still higher than ours, but now we are moving in different directions and I'm extremely pleased of the outcome, what we have achieved, what comes to the improving occupancy in our case.

 speaker